-Expectations Exceeded Met Not Met Central Claim(s) You have a central claim stated clearly early in the project.
+Expectations Exceeded Met Not Met Central You have a central claim You have a central claim You do not have a clear Claim(s) stated clearly early in stated early in the or obvious claim, or the the project.
 The claim is surprising and unique.
-The claim helps readers to understand the space in a new way.
-You have a central claim stated early in the project.
-The claim is surprising and unique.
-You do not have a clear or obvious claim, or the claim is not surprising and unique.
+The claim helps readers to understand the space in a new way. project.
+The claim is surprising and unique. claim is not surprising and unique.
 Evidence You use clear evidence from your community to support your claim.
 There is enough evidence to make your claim more convincing.
 You use evidence to support your claim.
 There is enough evidence to make your claim plausible.
 You do not use evidence to support your claim, or the evidence is inadequate to make your claim plausible.
 Selection of Evidence Your evidence is strongly in support of your claim and representative of the activity in your community.
 Your evidence supports your claim and adequately represents your community.
 Your evidence does not support your claim and/or misrepresents the community.
 Demonstration of Value You demonstrate how the evidence you use represents very popular or respected principles of the community.
 You demonstrate how the evidence you use has been valued by the community.
 You use evidence that is not particularly valued by the community.
 It may be an outlier or even very unpopular within the community.
 Audience Your project is created for an interested but novice audience.
 You explain your ideas fully so that someone unfamiliar can still understand them.
 Your project is created for an interested but novice audience.
 Your project is either too overly technical or too general for the audience.
 Introduction You introduce your readers to your community in a clear and interesting way.
 You introduce your readers to your community.
 You do not introduce your readers to your community fully.
 They may not fully understand what the community is.